12 Terrific Marketing Lesson Plans for Busy Teachers

 #5.
 Georgia Marketing Education Association

-The Georgia Marketing Education Association has some sports and entertainment marketing activities you can find here.
+The Georgia Marketing Education Association has some sports and entertainment marketing activities.
 They include a scenario based project you could try in your classroom, as well as a few smaller activities

 Marketing Research Lesson Plans